-4.3.2 Notification to Certificate Holder of Certificate Issuance
+4.3.2 Notification to Subscriber of Certificate Issuance by the CA to Other Entities

-Upon successful completion of the Certificate Holder I&A process explained in Section 3.2.3, and prior to Certificate Issuance explained in Section 4.3.1; IdenTrust, Enterprise RA or the RA notify the Applicant/PKI Sponsor about the approval of the Certificate.
+Upon successful completion of the Subscriber I&A process explained in section 3.2.3, and prior to Certificate Issuance explained in section 4.3.; IdenTrust, Enterprise RA or the RA notify the Applicant/PKI Sponsor about the approval of the Certificate.
 Notifications letters are sent to the Applicant/PKI Sponsor's verified physical address containing enough information to guide the Applicant/PKI Sponsor through the Issuance process.
 Information may include a Uniform Resource Locator (URL), an Activation Code (i.e., a mutually shared secret) and basic instructions.
 Alternatively, the Activation Code may be delivered to a verified phone or cellular phone number that is associated to the Applicant/PKI Sponsor while the retrieval URL may be delivered in-band via email.
-Within the context of a Sponsoring Organization with elected Enterprise RAs for Server Certificates, the Activation Code may be sent through an in-band process to the verified email address of the approved PKI Sponsor and Certificate Holder (as specified in Section 4.3.1).
+Within the context of a Sponsoring Organization with elected Enterprise RAs for Server Certificates, the Activation Code may be sent through an in-band process to the verified email address of the approved PKI Sponsor and Subscriber (as specified in section 4.3.1).